twisted/twisted/docs/core/howto/endpoints.rst

      Such a file can be created using ``openssl dhparam -out dh_param_1024.pem -2 1024``.
      Please refer to `OpenSSL's documentation on dhparam <http://www.openssl.org/docs/apps/dhparam.html>`_ for further details.
    - ``caCertsDir`` will verify client certificates using CA certificates in the provided directory if specified.
 Certificates that pass verification will be accessible from the connection's transport (:api:`twisted.internet.interfaces.ISSLTransport.getPeerCertificate <ISSLTransport.getPeerCertificate>`)
    - ``requireCert`` will, if set to ``yes``, require clients to have valid certificates and disconnect clients that do not.
+Certificates must pass verification with a CA cert in ``caCertsDir``.
+This parameter does nothing when ``caCertsDir`` is not used.
-   - ``retrieveCerts`` functions when ``caCertsDir`` is not used.
+   - ``retrieveCerts`` will retrieve client certificates without verifying them.
 When set to ``yes``, certificates will be retrieved from the client without doing any verification with a certificate authority.
      You may use this argument to gain access to certificates to identify users through :api:`twisted.internet.interfaces.ISSLTransport.getPeerCertificate <getPeerCertificate>`, but you should not use it if you need to use certificates for anything important for security.
+This parameter does nothing when ``caCertsDir`` is used since ``caCertsDir`` is a more secure alternative.

    For example, ``ssl:port=443:privateKey=/etc/ssl/server.pem:extraCertChain=/etc/ssl/chain.pem:sslmethod=SSLv3_METHOD:``
    ``dhParameters=dh_param_1024.pem:caCertsDir=/etc/ssl/certs:requireCert=yes``.